You are here

 - Get an annual emissions test if you are a resident of metro Atlanta

 Getting a new car can be a dream-come true.
 Never let fear of the unknown stop you from achieving your dreams.
 If you still have questions, see the Georgia Department of Revenue for more on registering your vehicle and frequently asked questions about the Title Ad Valorem Tax.
-Also, feel free to check out our Popular Topic on Ad Valorem Taxes.
+Also, feel free to check out our Popular Topic and infographic on Ad Valorem Taxes.

 About the Author